EMDR Therapy for Emotional Neglect and CPTSD in Adults

 It simply means the work needs to go deeper.

-Many of the patterns people struggle with — overthinking, emotional disconnection, self-doubt, difficulty in relationships — are often described online as CPTSD* (complex post-traumatic stress disorder).
+Many of the persistent experiences people struggle with — overthinking, emotional disconnection, self-doubt, and difficulty in relationships — are often described online as the effects of complex trauma, or as CPTSD (complex post-traumatic stress disorder).

 But not everyone who relates to these experiences identifies with the word “trauma.”